Parent, Teacher, Activist

 This input from the tween girls really spoke to one of my main concerns about these characters.
 They are highly sexualized.
 Say whatever you want about the message of fitting in and celebrating differences, but each one of the main characters is dressed in clothing that looks like something that the Pussycat Dolls would wear, rather than a high school student.
 Even the “fearleaders” wear high heels when they’re doing stunts!
 This movement of the sexy into our children’s entertainment is alarming.
 If you want to show girls who are different learning to embrace that, why not make some of them different sizes and shapes, and ditch the sexy outfits?

 The themes of the webisodes are much like that of many shows directed at children in this age group.
 I watched a total of 27 webisodes for a total of 86 minutes and 19 seconds.
-Let me be clear that this content analysis was not a strict scientific experiment, but rather was my own personal attempt to see what kinds of themes were present in the webisodes that I watched.
 I wanted to see how much “kindness” and learning to love and accept your own and others differences were a part of the Monster High shows.
 I counted each time that I noticed a particular instance of the themes of Cruelty to Others, Popularity, Boys/Romance, Achievement, Fashion/Make-Overs, Kindness, and Friendship Problems.
 Overall, there were 37 instances of Cruelty to Others.
 This was the overwhelming theme that I encountered in these shows.
 The next highest number of instances was in the search for Popularity with 13 instances, 11 instances of themes of Boys/Romance, and 10 each for Kindness/Positive Friendship and Friendship Problems.

 The theme that stood out to me in the Monster High episodes in general was that girls are mean to each other.
 There were clearly some built-in themes of Friendship and Kindness to others, but they were outweighed by the negative instances of cruel behavior.
 The 23 minute long episode titled New Ghoul @ School does seem to try to be getting across the message that the most important part of making friends is in being yourself.
 However, even a sincere apology doesn’t seem to settle the difficulties that the new girl, Frankie, is having.
 Only when she gets a famous singer to come and give a concert to the student body at her new school does Frankie feel like she is accepted.
 I’m not sure about the girls that you know, but most of the ones I know will not have the ability to offer anything beyond a sincere apology should they hurt someone’s feelings.
 Arranging fancy concerts with famous singers is not an option for most girls.